eoneill27/pe-projects/daily-journal.md

 # Emily's Daily Journal

+## April 24, 2023

+### Stand up

+### 225:181 - EcmaScript Modules

+Ecma Script - modules ability
+added to spec in 2015, but not supported well enough by browsers until 2020 Style of modularizing code

+For the JS file to use these new tricks, you have to tell it it's special ``<script src='app.js' type='module'></script>``

+To prepare the code to be imported in another file, you have to export it Many ways to do it

+library.js file
+``export default function double(number) {
+	return number * 2;
+}``
+- you are exporting it and specifically saying that when you import it - this function will be the default thing it imports

+app.js file
+``import myLibrary from '/library.js';

+  const outlet = document.querySelector('output');

+  outlet.innerHTML = myLibrary(5); //should show 10 on the screen
+``

+import the file and give what you are importing a name (like a variable - need to be able to refer to it)

+to use modules in the browser, you need to tell the script to behave as a module and you'll need to have a server running - can use MAMP for this

+Instead of exporting one function as the default, you can use a code block to export it

+``function double(number) {
+	return number * 2;
+}

+  export default {
+  	double
+  } ``

+Helps you organize things - also allows you to export many things

+then when you import the library, you're making all the exports available as an object

+can skip default assignment and just clearly define what functions you want to export

+``export {
+	double,
+	triple,
+} ``

+app.js
+`` import {double, triple} from '/library.js';

+	const outlet = document.querySelector('output');

+	outlet.innerHTML = double(2) + triple(3); //4 + 9 = 13
+``

+#### Destructuring
+In example above, being used to unpack the object Takes the exports out of their parent and assigns them to variables all in one go

+Destructuring example -

+var myObject = {
+	name: "Emily",
+	age: 39
+};

+var {name, age} = myObject;
+//equivalent to
+//var name = myObject.name;
+//var age = myObject.age;

+console.log(name) // "Emily"

+There are lots of ways you can export code from one module and use it in another - but until you have a reason to get fancy, stick with this style

+#### Choosing what to expose

+JS files will have all sorts of values and functions that you won't want to expose

+You can choose to only export the things you expect to make available in other files and keep some things 'private'

+one convention - underscore before a function that's really only meant to be used within other functions

+another convention - all caps for a variable that will not change Dually noted by the const keyword and ALL_CAPS_SNAKE_CASE

+these are just conventions - no rules saying you have to do it like this

+#### RenderMania
+New JS package that allows you to render content on an HTML page Have to download it and include it in your project

+Not uncommon to have 3-10 imports at the top of a file And every library might import a bunch of libraries

+### To dos

+- [] break JS project up into smaller pieces
+- [] see how many imports and exports you can use and have everything work properly

+## April 22, 2023

+### Stand up

+Yesterday I did not do any PE stuff after work, so my standup from yesterday is a pretty good summary of my progress!

+Today I've been working primarily on the Gold Collective site - I think I'll get back to the app tomorrow.

+No blockers today!

+### 223:180 - Planning prototype week - Day 6

+### To dos

+- []

 ## April 21, 2023

 ### Stand up

+Yesterday was a little abbreviated for me - I worked in the morning and at lunch, but took the evening off in favor of swim class and some much-needed vegging on the couch.

+This morning I worked on solidifying the content of my app's forms - mostly trying to think through how much detail I want on a book's details page.
+I'm also spending a bit of time today on the Gold Collective site, adding a couple more blocks for photos so that they are easy to intersperse throughout the site without having to use one of the layout modules.

+No blockers today.
+I'm going out for dinner after work with Ann, her husband John, and her Uncle Alan, and whether I get any PE work done after that will depend entirely on how many bottles of wine we drink.
+I'll definitely be around this weekend for huddles and chats, though!

 ### 222:179 - Planning prototype week - Day 5